Feral people living in national parks

 Feral people in National Parks – For the last several years we have been dedicating more of our time to the National Parks in the United States.
 During these trips, and extensive research into the different locations we sometimes come upon unusual stories.
 I think before we go further I will define what is meant by feral in this context.
 For me, a feral human or person is someone who by choice or by situation has chosen to live on the land within a protected area known as the Federal Park System.
 I personally think this could include a limited amount of people to include those with the survival or woodsmen types to drifters or homeless people who roam from park to park.
 So let’s dive deeper into what is really happening and if feral people living in national parks are a part of these events.

-Now as far as I can tell the only information involved criminal acts, such as murder, and cannibalism seem to stem from Hollywood, not from feral people in national parks.
+Now as far as I can tell the only information involving criminal acts, such as murder, and yes cannibalism seems to stem from Hollywood, not from feral people in national parks.
 I am more than open and willing to adjust my decision if I find more information.
-There is however more territory within the United States being designated at 1a or off limits to human activity as per organizations, and the government has signed onto with the United Nations.
+There is however more territory within the United States being designated at 1a or off limits to human activity as per organizations, and the government has signed onto with the United Nations WCMC.
 These agreements do leave room for people who want to live outside of the constructs of modern life the ability to just disappear.
 I know it’s illegal to live permanently inside federal land designated as National Parks, but I can see how it might be possible.
 I have read stories of people living in Sequoia National Park, and I can assume this happens in other locations.

-The National Park Service may have additional information but in 2017 only 7 murders, but numerous falls, suicides, and car accidents do happen on an annual death.
+The National Park Service may have additional information but in 2017 only 7 murders were reported, but numerous falls, suicides, and car accidents do happen on an annual basis.
 Now I know people will say the Park Service is not reporting these missing people or deaths, but because most people who go missing have families I personally believe it would be difficult to have total silence.
 Now that does not mean that there aren’t several open cases because from my research there are.
 The main point I’m trying to make is it is not because of feral people or feral humans wandering the mountainside looking for humans to kill.
 You are more likely to die from trying to take a selfie in the wrong spot on the edge of a cliff.
 This article from Outside Magazine lists the most deadly locations and falls were the outcome of most of the cases.